 You may be able to purchase a lovely bridesmaids gown in white from a more well-known designer.
 Make sure to get the wedding dress altered to help it fit you properly.
 There are many beautiful dress options available for the smaller budget.

 Brides who are looking for a designer wedding dress in silk or other natural fabric should expect to pay between $2000 and $4000.
 For this amount of money, the gown should be very well made and include some hand detailing.
 You'll go to a salon where they'll measure you, help you pick your wedding dress, and order it directly from the designer in your size.
 Once it arrives, you may have to pay a little extra to have it altered to fit you perfectly.

 For brides who have a more extravagant budget, you might choose to pay $6000 and up for a designer wedding dress custom-made just for you.
-A seamstress will work with you to precisely fit and design the gown around your body.
-Most of the work will be done by hand with an incredible attention to detail, so you should expect to pay a premium for that sort of service and experience.
+A dressmaker will work with you to precisely fit and design the gown around your body.
+Most of the work will be done by hand with incredible attention to detail, so you should expect to pay a premium for that sort of service and experience.